juicedata/juicefs-csi-driver/docs/en/guide/cache.md

 The minimum required version is CSI Driver v0.25.1.
 Upon modification, application Pods need to be re-created for changes to take effect.

-When multiple cache directories are used, make sure all items have the same available capacity, and then set `--cache-size` to the sum.
+When multiple cache directories are used, make sure all items have the same available capacity and then set `--cache-size` to the sum.

 ```yaml
   - cacheDirs: